vitobotta/hetzner-k3s/docs/Upgrading_a_cluster_from_1x_to_2x.md

 Replace one master at a time (unless your cluster has a load balancer for the Kubernetes API, switch to another master's kube context before replacing `master1`):

-- [ ] Drain and delete the master using both kubectl and the Hetzner console (or the `hcloud` CLI) to remove the actual instance.
+- [ ] Drain the master first, then delete it both from the cluster using both kubectl and from the Hetzner console (or the `hcloud` CLI) to delete the actual instance.
 - [ ] Rerun the `create` command to recreate the master with the new instance type.
 Wait for it to join the control plane and reach the "ready" status.
 - [ ] SSH into each master and verify that the etcd members are updated and in sync: